DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Sequence Types - Invoked
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Sequences that can only be triggered by other sequences include:
+Sequences that can only be triggered by other sequences have the following form:

 .. list-table::
     :widths: auto